GSA/fpki-guides/_profiles/21_all_piv_auth.md

 |  SSP  |  Common Derived PIV Authentication  | 11  |
 |  PIV-I<sup>[6](#6)</sup>  | PIV-I Authentication  |  5|

+## Worksheet 1:&nbsp;&nbsp;PIV, PIV-I, and Derived PIV Authentication Certificate Profile

-## Mandatory Extensions and Information
+## Mandatory Extension Requirements

-**Note:**&nbsp;&nbsp;If a critical extension is not listed in this worksheet, it MUST NOT be included in certificates or CRLs issued under the _Common Policy CP_.
+**Note:**&nbsp;&nbsp;If a **critical extension** is NOT listed in this worksheet, it MUST NOT be included in certificates or CRLs issued under the _Common Policy CP_.
 Issuers may include additional information in non-critical extensions for local use, but other Federal PKI organizations are not required to process it.

-### PIV and Derived PIV Authentication Requirements
+### PIV and Derived PIV Authentication

+**Note:**&nbsp;&nbsp;The OCSP server must respond on Port 80.

 * Conform to _Common Policy CP_.
 * _Authority Information Access_:&nbsp;&nbsp;id-ad-ocsp access method.